MarvinKohnen/deep-reinforcement-learning/drl_deep_project/scripts/our_agent/submission/ReadMe.md

 # Bomberman Challenge:

-This code was written and submitted by Julius Ferber, Marvin Kohnen and Moritz Gehring
+This code was written and submitted by Julius Ferber, Marvin Kohnen and Moritz Gehring.
+Code is also found at https://github.com/MarvinKohnen/deep-reinforcement-learning

 ### Contents: